manojprajapat8932/delta-demo-1/README.md

 # delta-demo-1
-This is demo for Git &amp; Github Class
+This is demo for Git &amp; Github Class.